Rob Glenn is the first to admit he’s no social media expert.

 Of course, there’s an elephant in the room here – it’s neatly tailored, fits snugly and comes in three different colours: bright yellow, luminescent orange and a blue not dissimilar to when Carlton decided to wear an M&M jumper in 1997.

-It’s now two weeks since Glenn elected to use LinkedIn to model his unique wardrobe of hi-vis suit-jackets and fair to say he’s still trying to process exactly what has happened.
+Back in June 2021, Glenn elected to use LinkedIn to model his unique wardrobe of hi-vis suit-jackets and fair to say he’s still trying to process exactly what has happened.

 His original post of the yellow jacket has now attracted more than 7000 reactions and 750 comments, and that’s only the tip of the iceberg.